 In all superconductors, the current is carried not by single electrons but by pairs of electrons with opposite spins called Cooper pairs.
 These are quantum mechanical entities.
-For $\mathcal{T} < \mathcal{T}C$, the binding energy of the Cooper pair is large as compared to the thermal energy scattering.
+For $T < T_C$ , the binding energy of the Cooper pair is large as compared to the thermal energy scattering.
 As a result, Cooper pairs propagate through the material and current flows without any resistance.
 The typical transition from normal to superconducting behavior is shown in Figure 1.

-Figure 1: Resistance-temperature curve for a Superconductor, $\delta R/\delta T|{T=T_c} \longrightarrow \infty$.
-The non-superconducting metal will show a finite resistance even at 0 K.
+Figure 1: Resistance-temperature curve for Superconductors, $\delta R/\delta T|{T=T_c} \longrightarrow \infty$ .